kattouf/Sake/README.md

 ```

 > [!IMPORTANT]
-> Sake is under active development, with ongoing updates and improvements.
-Use with caution in production environments.
+> Sake is feature-complete but hasn’t been battle-tested in production yet.
+Use with care.

 [📚 Documentation](https://sakeswift.org) • [🚀 Getting Started](#-getting-started) • [💻 GitHub](https://github.com/kattouf/Sake)